-Some of the news articles have claimed that Tifton 85 has had a random mutation that has caused it to produce cyanide gas.
-This is also false.
+Some of the news articles have also claimed that Tifton 85 has had a random mutation that has caused it to produce cyanide gas.
+This is a misleading statement.

 Some plants naturally produce compounds that are cyanogenic, or precursors to cyanide (sometimes called prussic acid).
 They are present in the plants (typically) as cyanogenic glycosides or glucosinolates, neither of which are inherently toxic in those forms.
 However, these compounds are readily broken down when the plant is consumed by an herbivore or if crushed.
 It is a natural defense mechanism for these plants.
 Notable examples of plants that produce cyanogenic compounds include common pasture and forage crops (e.g., forage sorghum, sudangrass, white clover, etc.) and pasture weeds (e.g., Johnsongrass, black cherry trees, etc.).
-Certain types of algae can also contain cyanogenic compounds, and is some cases have been implicated in cases of poisonings from the animal's water source.
 Even some fruits, vegetables, and nuts (e.g., almonds, peaches, apples, apricots, cherries, lima beans, cassava, etc.) produce cyanogenic compounds in some of their plant tissues (usually seeds).